Best daily deals

 8.0

 Sony has plenty of experience making great headsets, and upon its release, the Sony WF-1000XM3 was good enough to make the AirPods Pro sweat.
-While the WF-1000XM3 is showing its age, especially next to its younger brother the Sony WF-1000XM4, the XM3 remains a great headset.
+While the WF-1000XM3 is showing its age, especially next to its younger brother, the Sony WF-1000XM4, the XM3 remains a great headset.
 It shares many of the same features as the company’s latest flagship earphones for almost half the price.

-Editor’s note: this Sony WF-1000XM3 review was updated on August 30, 2023, to note the coming discontinuation of the product.
+Editor’s note: This Sony WF-1000XM3 review was updated on August 30, 2023, to reflect the product’s upcoming discontinuation and again on August 23rd, 2024, for formatting.

 What’s it like to use the Sony WF-1000XM3?

 Let’s start by judging a book by its cover: whether you go for the silver or black version, these earbuds radiate sophistication.
 The understated design exudes Sony’s confidence in its latest product.
-The pill-shaped earbuds have three contact points designed to comfortably distribute pressure along the outer ear.
+The pill-shaped earbuds have three contact points designed to distribute pressure along the outer ear comfortably.
 These are by far and away some of the most comfortable earbuds I’ve worn when paired with the default ear tips.

 A picture of a woman wearing the Sony WF-1000XM3 earbuds and reaching for the touch panel of the left 'bud.